Overwhelmed by to-dos? Tiimo helps you organize and follow through.

 • "Do you want an agenda ahead of time, or are spontaneous discussions okay?"

-The key is to integrate these questions naturally so accessibility isn’t framed as an inconvenience but as a normal part of how we create inclusive spaces together.
+The key is integrating these questions naturally so accessibility becomes a normal part of creating inclusive spaces together, not an inconvenience to work around.

-Accessibility isn’t just a responsibility for disabled and neurodivergent folks it’s something we all benefit from.
-Some small shifts that can make a big difference:
+Accessibility isn't just a responsibility for disabled and neurodivergent people, it's something we all benefit from.
+Small shifts in how we interact can create meaningful change:

-• Adding accessibility needs to your email signature.
+• Add accessibility needs to your email signature

-• Checking in with friends about what makes them feel comfortable and supported.
+• Check in with friends about what makes them feel comfortable and supported

-• Normalizing fidget tools, alternative communication styles, and flexible seating.
+• Normalize fidget tools, alternative communication styles, and flexible seating

-• Advocating for accessibility in public spaces, workplaces, and community events.
+• Advocate for accessibility in public spaces, workplaces, and community events

-When accessibility is woven into everyday interactions, it stops being an afterthought and starts being the norm.
-The goal isn’t to create one-size-fits-all solutions but to embrace flexibility, options, and better design so more people can fully participate.
-By making small, conscious changes, we create a world that doesn’t just accommodate but genuinely supports all kinds of brains and bodies.
+When accessibility becomes woven into everyday interactions, it stops being an afterthought and starts being the norm.
+We need flexibility, options, and thoughtful design that lets more people fully participate, rather than one-size-fits-all solutions.
+By making small, conscious changes, we create a world that doesn't just accommodate but genuinely supports all kinds of brains and bodies.

 February 20, 2025